netlas-io/netlas-scripts/README.md

 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)
 ***
 ## Installing
-*Note*: Guide for Debian/Ubuntu only.
+*Note*: Install for Debian/Ubuntu only.
 1. Make sure you have bash installed.
 If not, install it first by running the following commands in the Terminal:
 `$ sudo apt update`
 `$ sudo apt upgrade`